mstocco/mariostoc.co/content/traininglog/20230416-challenge2023-10weeksout.md

 ### NOTES
 Total Time: **70 Minutes** &nbsp; Swim: **3100m**

-Overall, I felt better in the pool today with a touch (slightly) more effort going into the kick.
+I felt better in the pool today with a touch (slightly) more effort going into the kick.
 I forgot the paddles and replaced with the fist drill.

 Lane change fell just before the half way point of the workout and the lifeguards were not as quick as the last few weeks.
 Regardless, I got the full distance in ending right as the lane reservations kicked in (4pm).